 Before a partial denture is made, we check the surrounding natural teeth to make sure they’ll be able to support the denture.
 Then we take a mould of your mouth to get a correct and accurate model to work from.

 From here, there are a couple of different options depending on your budget:

 Acrylic dentures are usually the most cost effective and can be made within a short period of time.
-Other advantages are that they can be relined, added to (in case you lose any more natural teeth) and can be used as a temporary denture before dental implants, or whilst waiting for chrome dentures.
+They can also be relined, added to if you lose any more natural teeth, and can also be used as a temporary denture before dental implants, or whilst waiting for chrome dentures.

-Some of the disadvantages are that the acrylic denture base is slightly weaker due to its irregular shape and tend to break frequently, especially those made for the lower arch.
-In order to counteract this, the acrylic is usually built quite thickly, which can take a little extra time to get used to.
+Some of the disadvantages are that the acrylic denture base is slightly weaker due to its irregular shape and can break, especially those made for the lower arch.
+To counteract this, the acrylic is usually built quite thickly, which can take a little extra time to get used to.

-Chrome dentures, however, are more a long term material for a partial denture, as the frame and required components are all cast in one piece.
-This is just one of the many advantages chrome dentures have over acrylic .
+Chrome dentures are a more durable and functional material for a partial denture, as the frame and required components are all cast in one piece.

-The components of a chrome partial denture rest on soft tissue and natural teeth, making the denture both tooth and tissue borne, thus distributing the load evenly during mastication, helping to protect the underlying bone.
+The components of a chrome partial denture rest on soft tissue and natural teeth, making the denture both tooth and tissue borne, thus distributing the load evenly when chewing, which helps to protect the underlying bone.